-Learning methods · Processes

-- Lecture courses include a minimum of 12 credits from s Major Subjects groups and up to 8 credits from Graduate General Education Courses, Inter-disciplinary Foundation Courses, Degree Programs' Common Courses, and lecture courses of other graduate schools or degree programs of the University. - •Seminar subjects include 6 credits from Methodological Foundation Courses and Research Practice Courses and 4 credits from Research Seminar Courses. - In principle, students will solidify their basic research skills by taking basic methodological subjects in their first year, and acquire research execution skills based on their basic research skills by taking Research Seminar Courses in their first and second year. - Regardless of the entrance examination category and the instructional language, the prescribed credits may be included in the completion requirements.

-Evaluation of learning outcomes

-- Each subject is evaluated according to the evaluation method described in the syllabus. - Possession of general and specialized knowledge and abilities will be confirmed by the expert committee each year based on course mastery and activities, including papers and conference presentations. - ·Midterm presentations will be assessed on the basis of research content, research methods, and presentation skills. - Dissertation reviews shall be conducted by the Dissertation review committee, which is established on a case-by-case basis for each dissertation accepted. - Final examinations shall be conducted by oral or written means, mainly on the dissertation and related fields.
+Learning methods · Processes Lecture courses include a minimum of 12 credits from s Major Subjects groups and up to 8 credits from Graduate General Education Courses, Inter-disciplinary Foundation Courses, Degree Programs' Common Courses, and lecture courses of other graduate schools or degree programs of the University.
+Seminar subjects include 6 credits from Methodological Foundation Courses and Research Practice Courses and 4 credits from Research Seminar Courses.
+In principle, students will solidify their basic research skills by taking basic methodological subjects in their first year, and acquire research execution skills based on their basic research skills by taking Research Seminar Courses in their first and second year.
+Regardless of the entrance examination category and the instructional language, the prescribed credits may be included in the completion requirements.
+Evaluation of learning outcomes Each subject is evaluated according to the evaluation method described in the syllabus.
+Possession of general and specialized knowledge and abilities will be confirmed by the expert committee each year based on course mastery and activities, including papers and conference presentations.
+Midterm presentations will be assessed on the basis of research content, research methods, and presentation skills.
+Dissertation reviews shall be conducted by the Dissertation review committee, which is established on a case-by-case basis for each dissertation accepted.
+Final examinations shall be conducted by oral or written means, mainly on the dissertation and related fields.
 However, a public dissertation presentation may be substituted for the oral examination.
+Admission Policy Desired students Individuals who have a deep interest in the use of information and strive to take an interdisciplinary approach to the formulation and resolution of problems.
+Individuals who have basic knowledge of informatics or related fields and who have communication skills, presentation skills, and language skills.
+Selection policy Selection will be based on a comprehensive evaluation of English language scores and oral examination results.
+The English language test may be waived for applicants who are applying through the Special Selection Process for Recommended Applicants and the Special Selection Process for Working Individuals.
+Video conferencing tools will be used for the oral examination for applicants who are applying through the Special Selection Process of Global Individuals in English and entering the program in October.